aws-solutions-library-samples/guidance-for-sensitive-information-scanning-with-amazon-macie-on-aws/README.md

-# Guidance Title (required)

-The Guidance title should be consistent with the title established first in Alchemy.

-**Example:** *Guidance for Product Substitutions on AWS*

-This title correlates exactly to the Guidance it’s linked to, including its corresponding sample code repository.
+# Guidance for Sensitive Information Scanning with Amazon Macie on AWS

+This sample code demonstrates how customer applications can scan artifacts for Personally Identifiable Information (PII), financial information or credentials, and other sensitive information with Amazon Macie.

-## Table of Contents (required)
+## Table of Contents

-List the top-level sections of the README template, along with a hyperlink to the specific section.

-### Required

 1. [Overview](#overview-required)
     - [Cost](#cost)